ViRu-ThE-ViRuS/configs/README.md

 #### Neovim

-everything in this config was added piecewise, based on the explicit need for something in my workflow. ive spent a lot of time optimizing for:
+everything in this config was added piece wise, based on the explicit need for something in my workflow. ive spent a lot of time optimizing for:

-- speed (startuptime ~5ms, lazyloading almost everything)
+- speed (startup time ~5ms, lazy loading almost everything)
 - no bloat (only features i use regularly)
 - custom implementation instead of pulling in new plugins for everything